monmonsky/nuxt-portofolio/content/projects.md

 # Projects

-Check out some of my recent projects on GitHub.
+Check out some of my recent projects on GitHub!

 ::project-list